seanmarcia/codeforgood.io/faq.md

 ##### What's an appropriate project?

 Good projects can be completed in about a weekend, help improve the efficiency of a non-profit, and are open-source so we can help give back to the community.
-Have the beginnings of an idea? <a href="https://docs.google.com/forms/d/1xuidYh1I-AEPSUH5n9y4h9E3csmQthNDYIOvmqVgt_Y/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
+Have the beginnings of an idea?
+Suggest a project!

 ##### How do I suggest a project?

-Have a project you're jonesing to work on? <a href="https://docs.google.com/forms/d/1xuidYh1I-AEPSUH5n9y4h9E3csmQthNDYIOvmqVgt_Y/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
+Have a project you're jonesing to work on? <a href="https://docs.google.com/forms/d/e/1FAIpQLSeDhmp0I_qW08biCxt0uMwvAkWmLvwkWefZ4_Yt9NgEASKBrA/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>

 ##### What ARE the projects this year?

 This year projects are focused around womens issues and families and we have some great organizations lined up!
-We'll announce project details, including available teams to join, around the beginning of May after registration closes.
+We'll announce project details, including available teams to join, around the beginning of July after registration closes.

 ##### I want to lead a team.
 What do I do?

 During registration we'll ask if you'd like to lead a team - say yes!
 We'll be in touch in mid-to-late March with potential projects.
-We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Ruby for Good.
-Setup includes creating a github repo under the Ruby for Good github, filing issues and making some technology suggestions.
+We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Code for Good.
+Setup includes creating a github repo under the Code for Good github, filing issues and making some technology suggestions.
 [You can read about the team lead process here](/team-leads).

 ##### I don't know if I want to lead a team.
 What do I do?

 In general, leading a team entails connecting with stakeholders, initial architecting, planning out project milestones, and keeping your team moving forward.
-Here's more <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-ruby-for-good/">information</a> about leading a team from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
+Here's more <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-Code-for-good/">information</a> about leading a team from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
 Just sayin'.).
 Still not sure and want to talk about it with an organizer?
 Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

-##### Do you allow remote teams at Ruby for Good?
+##### Do you allow remote teams at Code for Good?

 Unfortunately we're unable to accomodate remote teams this time around.
 We'd be open to discussing that as an option in 2018 for very enterprising and motivated individuals.
 Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### How can I help?!

 * Suggest a project - We always need worthy projects!
-We've compiled a google doc to help you figure out a project. <a href="https://docs.google.com/forms/d/1xuidYh1I-AEPSUH5n9y4h9E3csmQthNDYIOvmqVgt_Y/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
+We've compiled a google doc to help you figure out a project. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeDhmp0I_qW08biCxt0uMwvAkWmLvwkWefZ4_Yt9NgEASKBrA/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
 * Lead a team - a great way to up your skills, especially if you've been programming for a while and are eager for the experience of leading a team.
 * Donations/Sponsors - we need lots of help with fundraising.
-Ruby for Good is expensive and we'd like to offer tickets to the wonderful folks who volunteer for as little as possible.
+Code for Good is expensive and we'd like to offer tickets to the wonderful folks who volunteer for as little as possible.
 This is only possible with donations and sponsors!
 Reach out to your employers to see if they would be willing to help us give back to our community. :)
 * Attendees - we need both developer and designer expertise!

 ##### Is this a hackathon?

 No. This is definitely not a hackathon.
-Sean cringes everytime someone mentions 'hackathon' and 'Ruby for Good' in the same sentence.
+Sean cringes everytime someone mentions 'hackathon' and 'Code for Good' in the same sentence.
 (Try it.)

 ##### When do I need to purchase my tickets?